Alison Rees Edwards

 Tel: +44 (0) 1267 676615

 In 2005, I decided to join the Flexible Learning Route for the BA Early Years Education degree here at Trinity.
 This meant working during the day and studying in the evenings.
-I attained a First Class honours degree in 2008 and joined the University College as a tutor on the Geiriau Bach project.
-I was awarded a University of Wales Welsh medium Fellowship and currently lecture in the School of Early Years.
+I attained a First Class honours degree in 2008 and joined the University as a tutor on the Geiriau Bach project.
+In addition, I was awarded a University of Wales Welsh medium Fellowship and became a lecturer in the School of Early Years.

-I have an interest in every aspect of a young child’s life, with particular interest in special educational needs, the importance of play, language acquisition and bilingualism.
+I have an interest in every aspect of a young child’s life, with particular interest in additional learning needs, the importance of play, language acquisition and young children’s use of technology.

 I lecture on several undergraduate and postgraduate courses including themes and subjects such as: